goadesign/goa/DESIGN_PRINCIPLES.md

 gRPC (and other RPC protocols) requires that each attribute defined on a type or media type be tagged with a unique integer.
 This tag is used to pack the data on the wire and must thus never change as the type evolves.
-It is therefore necessary to explicitly defines the tags, they cannot be simply inferred using the position of the attribute for example.
+It is therefore necessary to explicitly define the tags, they cannot be simply inferred using the position of the attribute for example.

 There are two ways a tag may be defined in the DSL: using metadata or using the